theHamsta/pyconrad/README.md

 phantom3d.show()
 ```

-Also memory transfer to numpy.ndarray is possibl.
+Also memory transfers to numpy.ndarray are possible.
 Data changes have to be synchronized:
 ``` python
 ...